Alpha-thebaby/Hyper-Explosions/README.md

 [![Discord](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/rtEGCzbZym)

 ### **📘 Description**
-The Hyper-Explosions Minecraft Mod introduces massive shockwaves and realistic explosions to your Minecraft experience, featuring various detonators like a nuclear bomb—all while retaining the Minecraft aesthetic.
-Originally developed for The Slenderman video project, this mod vividly portrays a world invasion scenario with colossal explosions orchestrated by the Slenders.
+The Hyper-Explosions Minecraft Mod introduces massive shockwaves and realistic explosions to your Minecraft experience.
+It features various detonators like a nuclear bomb while retaining the Minecraft aesthetic.
+Originally developed for The Slenderman video project, it shows colossal explosions produced by the Slenders.

 ![](https://i.imgur.com/j8YAnhl.png)